 This is an upper bound on the number of visitors you will need on average, which means you will likely see significance sooner.

 Monitoring goals are all goals and events that are not your primary or secondary metrics.
-Like secondary metrics, monitoring goals help you gather insights that are key to long-term success, but they are diagnostic, have minimal impact on the speed of secondary metrics, and no impact on the speed of the primary metric.
+Like secondary metrics, monitoring goals help you gather insights that are key to long-term success, but they are diagnostic.
+They do not impact on the speed of secondary metrics nor impact the speed of the primary metric.

 Monitoring goals track whether your experiment is truly moving visitors in the right direction.
 Every time you create an experiment, you are trying to optimize the user experience to improve a business outcome.
 But your change might also create adverse effects in another metric.
 Monitoring goals help you answer the question, "Where am I optimizing this experience, and where (if anywhere) am I worsening it?"
 Monitoring goals form a warning system that alerts you when you are cannibalizing another revenue path.

 For example, imagine that you show visitors more products on the product category page.
 With your primary metric, you find that people view more products as a result.
 Here are some other questions you might wonder at the same time, with the monitoring goal that can help you find out: